 Polly Farmer Foundation Partnership

 In December 2020 we partnered with the Graham Polly Farmer Foundation, which empowers young Aboriginal and Torres Strait Islander people to achieve academic success and engage positively in their education.
 The Foundation currently delivers 48 educational enrichment programs, providing support to over 1900 students.

 Toll provides opportunities for students to identify further educational and employment opportunities by supporting excursions, health and wellbeing workshops, site visits and career camps.

 Despite the challenges of COVID, the Foundation still managed to deliver 12 health and wellbeing workshops to over 220 ‘Follow the Dream’ students in Western Australia, through the Toll Group and BHP partnership.

 Cultural Diversity in New Zealand

-The role of Tangata Whenua (Maori) form a cornerstone in cultural leadership and understanding in our New Zealand operations.
-Toll leadership has for many years understood that Pacifica, Indo-China and other Pakeha cultures flourish well in partnership with each other when their cultural believes and tolerances are recognised, engrained and integral to how we do business.
-As well as having blessings and cultural support protocols in place, we have a Maori Chaplin available to support all employees.
-For more than 7 years, Toll, together with Kiwirail, has been operating Te Kupenga Mahi (workplace network), providing cadetships and supporting employment opportunities for Maori communities across the Toll business.
+The role of Tangata Whenua (Māori) form a cornerstone in cultural leadership and understanding in our New Zealand operations.
+Toll leadership has for many years understood that Māori, Pasifika, Asian and other Pakeha cultures flourish well in partnership with each other when their cultural beliefs and tolerances are recognised, engrained and integral to how we do business.
+For more than 7 years, Toll, together with Kiwirail, has been operating Te Kupenga Mahi (workplace network), providing cadetships and supporting employment opportunities for Māori communities across the Toll business.